Solutions of Yang-Mills theory in four-dimensional de Sitter space: Family of "knot" solutions

 \subsection{Pulling the solution back to Minkowski space}

-We have completely solved the vacuum Maxwell equations on the Lorentzian cylinder ${\cal I}\times S^3$ and, hence, on de Sitter space~dS$_4$.
-By conformal invariance, this solution carries over to any conformally equivalent spacetime.
-We translate our Maxwell solutions from $\widetilde{\Ical}\times S^3$ to $\R^{1,3}$ simply by the coordinate change
+We have completely solved the vacuum Maxwell equations on the Lorentzian cylinder ${\cal I}\times S^3$, which, by conformal invariance, carries over to any conformally equivalent spacetime including de Sitter space dS$_4$ and Minkowski space $\R^{1,3}$.
+We can translate our Maxwell solutions from $\widetilde{\Ical}\times S^3$ to $\R^{1,3}$ simply by the coordinate change

 In other words, abbreviating $x\equiv\{x^\mu\}$ and $y\equiv\{y^\rho\}$ and expanding

 using \eqref{1formsExpanded} we may read off $A_\mu$ (note that $A_t\neq0$, as discussed before) and $F_{\mu\nu}$ and thus the electric and magnetic fields